bradsec/autobrew/README.md

 ### Usage

 ***Run the following commands as a NORMAL user.***
-*(Homebrew does not need to be run as root or a superuser with sudo or su)*
+The homebrew `brew` command does not need to be run as root or a superuser with `sudo` or `su`.
+You may be asked for a superuser password for the installation of the Xcode command line tools or during the initial homebrew setup.

 **Method 1 (Quick easy setup):** One liner install using curl or wget.
 Use one of the following command lines:-